© Crown copyright 2020

 Benzodiazepines, z-drugs, opioid pain medicines and gabapentinoids are associated with a risk of dependence and withdrawal.

 Antidepressants are associated with withdrawal.
-Seventeen placebo-controlled trials (with 6,729 participants) show that withdrawal symptoms, such as insomnia, depression, suicidal ideation and physical symptoms, follow when patients stop taking medication.
+Seventeen placebo-controlled trials (with 6,729 participants) looked at withdrawal symptoms that might follow when patients stop taking medication, such as insomnia, depression, suicidal ideation and physical symptoms.
 The evidence here was mostly very-low to moderate quality.
 Only one trial was high quality.

 Interventions for treating dependence and managing withdrawal varied widely, and meta-analysis, or combining data from the studies, was not feasible.
 The evidence here came from 26 trials and 2 non-randomised studies: 12 on opioids, 8 benzodiazepines, 3 antidepressants, one z-drugs and 4 on several drugs.